-- Administering all state laws pertaining to the ad valorem property tax system
+- Administering all state laws pertaining to the ad valorem property tax system.

-- Assisting with abatement
+- Assisting property owners with tax abatement applications.

 - Linking real properties to their respective owners and placing assessed values and owners’ names on the assessment roles.
-Types of properties included in the assessment process are: residential, commercial, industrial, and agricultural classes of property
+Types of properties included in the assessment process are: residential, commercial, industrial, and agricultural classes of property.

-- Providing equalization between classes of property
+- Ensuring equalization between property classes.

-- Testifying in court on assessment issues
+- Testifying in court on assessment issues.

 Other Department Programs: